dubiousjim/yagh/README.md

     For pulling, this tool ignores Mercurial bookmarks and instead imports every named Mercurial branch into a Git branch, and the `default` (unnamed) Mercurial branch into `master`.

     Some commentary discusses this tool as being hg->git only, but it claims to have merged in git->hg push support on 7 Dec 2011.
-As I discuss on the Evaluation page, though, the way this tool tries to implement push support doesn't seem to be workable.
+As I discuss on the Backends page, though, the way this tool tries to implement push support doesn't seem to be workable.

 *Don't confuse `hg-git` with `git-hg`!* The first is a Mercurial extension that's a backend to some of these tools, the second is a frontend script that doesn't make any use of the first.